 This kind of insurance is generally required for all motor traders who drive vehicles they do not own, whether they operate a business from home or have dedicated business premises.

-Motor trade insurance may seem a bit complicated, as these policies have a number of different elements that may or may not be useful depending on the specific industry the motor trader is in.
+Motor trade insurance or car traders insurance may seem a bit complicated, as these policies have a number of different elements that may or may not be useful depending on the specific industry the motor trader is in.
 Most of these are optional, or have a number of different alternatives from which they could choose.

 Compare Motor Trade Insurance Policies